 Lack of intent: If there is no evidence that you intended to distribute the marijuana, then you cannot be guilty of possession with intent to distribute.
 Proof that you were going to use the marijuana for personal consumption or that you have never distributed before could help bolster your case.

 Innocence: Witness testimony or an alibi can be used to help prove your innocence.
-If you have any of these things, contact one our Lawyers so they can help you try to get the charges dropped.
+If you have any of these things, contact one our Georgia Possession of Marijuana with Intent to Distribute Attorneys so they can help you try to get the charges dropped.

-It was a private resident not at a housing project or park: If the location was at a private residence and no one under the age of 17 was present, then your Attorney could use evidence to help get your sentence reduced or obtain a lesser charge.
+It was a private resident not at a housing project or park: If the location was at a private residence and no one under the age of 17 was present, then your Possession of Marijuana with Intent to Distribute Lawyer in Georgia could use evidence to help get your sentence reduced or obtain a lesser charge.

 The amount was not enough to distribute: Courts have found that if the amount seized was of small amount; then, that could lead to the presumption that the marijuana was not going to be used for distribution but instead; for personal use.
 Ryan v.
 State, 277 Ga.
 App.
 490, (2006).
-While there is no set standard for what sum amounts to distribution, the Court decides on a case-by-case basis, and our Marijuana Attorneys could use this defense to try and get your charge lowered to possession of marijuana.
+While there is no set standard for what sum amounts to distribution, the Court decides on a case-by-case basis, and our Georgia Possession of Marijuana with Intent to Distribute Attorneys could use this defense to try and get your charge lowered to possession of marijuana.

 I did not know that I possessed marijuana (also known as unwitting possession): An example of this is if a friend asked you to drop off a package to another friend.
 You had no reason to suspect that marijuana was in the package, and you were caught speeding, and they discovered the marijuana.
-Your Georgia Marijuana Lawyer could use this evidence to prove that you did not intend to possess marijuana and help get the charge dismissed.
+Your possession of marijuana with intent to distribute lawyer in Georgia could use this evidence to prove that you did not intend to possess marijuana and help get the charge dismissed.

 Concerning intent to distribute on school grounds, whether or not the school was in session will not be a defense.
 Also, even if the school property was being used for an event that was not school related at the time, it is still not a defense.
 Lastly, a crime was still committed even if the offense took place on a school vehicle and not at the school.
 Therefore, none of those defenses would be sufficient.